-Winter is the time of year where we are called to slow down and be still.
-It might not seem like that in the holiday season sprees, year-end deadlines, and new year jumpstarts, but it is important to continue to find a stillness in the whirlwind of winter.
+Winter is the time of year where we’re called to slow down and be still.
+It might not seem that way with holiday season sprees, year-end deadlines, and new year jump-starts.
+But it’s very important to continue to find stillness in the whirlwind of winter.

-Luckily, our oils are wonderful companions who constantly beckon us to take a moment for ourselves.
-One of the simplest ways to use essential oils safely is through inhalation and the act of stopping, sitting, smelling, and reflecting can provide just the kind of “time-out” that you need to restore your energy and reset your outlook to continue.
+Luckily, our oils are wonderful companions that constantly beckon us to take a moment for ourselves.
+One of the simplest ways to use essential oils safely is through inhalation.
+The act of stopping, sitting, smelling, and reflecting can provide just the kind of “time-out” that you need to restore your energy, reset your outlook, and continue.

-You are sitting here reading this blog so, go ahead, grab an oil from the shelf and try this:
+You’re sitting here reading this blog, so go ahead, grab an oil from the shelf, and try this:

 - Let Go.
 Relinquish yourself from whatever task is currently at hand, but don’t worry, you’ll get back to it.
 Just give yourself permission to pause, disengage, and return to your center.

 - Get Comfortable.
 Sit back in your chair or find a more comfortable seat or position.
-Maybe lay down on the floor (set an alarm for a few minutes if you are afraid you’ll fall asleep).
+Maybe lay down on the floor (set an alarm for a few minutes if you’re afraid you’ll fall asleep).

 - Take a Deep Breath.
 Place a drop of essential oil on a cotton ball, tissue, handkerchief, or inhale from the bottle.
 Be sure to wave it back and forth while inhaling, alternating nostrils.
 Perhaps take a few deep breaths this way.